 We see you decided to go with braces, which offer a lifetime of benefits.
-Now, it’s up to you and your dentist to help keep your teeth healthy throughout the process, as flossing and brushing your teeth with braces introduces a few new techniques that may come with a minor learning curve.
-Lucky for you, our dentists work with your orthodontist to ensure your orthodontic and dental care are taken seriously.
+Now, it’s up to you and your dentist to help keep your teeth healthy throughout the process, as flossing and brushing your teeth with braces introduce a few new techniques that may come with a minor learning curve.
+Lucky for you, our dentists work with your orthodontist to ensure your orthodontic and dental care is taken seriously.

 What are some tips to keep your braces clean, as well as your teeth?
 Here are a few excellent all-around methods for maintaining a healthy smile with braces:

 Whether you’re with or without braces, eating or drinking anything with a high acid content can lead to loss of tooth enamel.

 Here are a few examples of high-acid foods and drinks:

 While you don’t need to eliminate citrus foods from your diet entirely, you should significantly reduce how much, and how often, you consume them.

 Gooey, sticky foods may be delicious, but they can wreak havoc on your braces.
 To keep your brackets and wires pristine, do your best to avoid these foods:

 - Other gummy types of candy like Starburst

 You’ll also want to avoid nuts, but for another reason — the orthodontists we coordinate with have shared that nuts and other hard foods can break braces free from your teeth.
 Don’t wind up making an unnecessary trip to your orthodontist.
 Instead, try to do without these foods for as long as you’re wearing braces.
 If you like to snack on trail mixes, try replacing them with another snack item, like carrots and hummus.